Integration Matters for Learning PDEs with Backward SDEs: Introduction

 Surprisingly, despite the aforementioned benefits of BSDE methods compared with PINNs, a thorough comparison between the two techniques remains largely absent from the literature.
 One notable exception is recent work by~\cite{nusken2023interpolating} which finds that on several benchmark problems, PDE solutions found by BSDE-based approaches significantly underperform the corresponding PINNs solutions.
 To address this gap, they propose a hybrid \emph{interpolating} loss between the PINNs and BSDE losses.
 While promising, their result has two key disadvantages.
-First, the underlying cause of the performance gap between BSDE and PINNs methods is not elucidated, and it is unclear what mechanisms are at play that allow their interpolation loss to yield better performance.
-Second, their method introduces a new hyperparameter (the horizon-length which controls the level of interpolation) which must be tuned for optimal performance, adding more complexity to the already delicate training process for PINNs~\cite{wang2023expert}.
+First, the underlying cause of the performance gap between BSDE and PINNs methods is not elucidated.
+Second, their method introduces a new hyper-parameter (the horizon-length controlling the level of interpolation) which must be tuned for optimal performance, adding complexity to the already delicate training process~\cite{wang2023expert}.

-In this work, we identify the key source of the performance gap between BSDE and PINNs methods to be the standard Euler-Maruyama (EM) scheme used to integrate the backwards SDE.
-Although simple to implement, we show that the EM scheme introduces a significant discretization bias in \emph{short-horizon} BSDE losses, resulting in a discrepancy between the optimization objective and the true solution.
-We furthermore show that the EM discretization bias can only be made arbitrarily small by using \emph{long-horizon} BSDE losses, which we show both theoretically and empirically comes at a significant cost in performance.
-Within the context of our analysis, we understand the interpolating loss of \cite{nusken2023interpolating} as attempting to find (via hyperparameter tuning) the optimal BSDE horizon length subject to the use of EM integration.
+In this work, we identify the key source of the performance gap between BSDE and PINNs methods as the standard Euler-Maruyama (EM) scheme used in BSDE methods for stochastic integration.
+Although simple to implement, we show that the EM scheme introduces a significant discretization bias in \emph{one-step} BSDE losses, resulting in a discrepancy between the optimization objective and the true solution.
+We furthermore show that the EM discretization bias can only be made arbitrarily small by using \emph{multi-step} BSDE losses, which we show both theoretically and empirically comes at a significant cost in performance.
+Our analysis reveals the interpolating loss of \cite{nusken2023interpolating} as a method to find (via hyper-parameter tuning) the best suitable horizon length (i.e., number of self-consistency steps).